 GL DRAFT 8.3.2310.12.23

-3.12.
+3.10.
 Landfill Liner.
-Company shall maintain the Landfill Liner System throughout the Term in accordance with the designs set forth in the Pre-Development Package and all Governmental Requirements.
+Company shall maintain the Landfill Liner System throughout the Term in accordance with the designs set forth in Governmental Requirements.

-3.13.
+3.11.
 Air Sampling and Testing.
-Throughout the Term, Company shall maintain the Air Monitoring System and take air samples quarterly and analyze such samples per the parameters established by the VDEQ.
-Company shall provide this information to the VDEQ and the County, thereby establishing the basis for future and on-going monitoring efforts.
+Throughout the Term, Company shall maintain the Air Monitoring System per the parameters established by the VDEQ.
+Company shall provide this information to the VDEQ, thereby establishing the basis for future and on-going monitoring efforts.

-3.14.
-Split Samples.
-Company shall, in accordance with § 10.1-1408.1(B)(7) of the Code of Virginia (1950), upon written request from the County, split air and water samples so that the County may independently test such samples.
-County shall be responsible for the cost of splitting any air or water sample and providing such sample to the County.

 4. Reporting and Recordkeeping.

 4.1.
 Reporting.
 Throughout the Term, Company shall keep records of waste Waste received and the County shall have the right , upon request, to inspect and audit review the same insofar as they pertain to the operation of the Landfill.
 The records shall show the type, weight, source and volume of waste Waste received; any deviations made from the plan of operationPermit; those parts of the Landfill currently used; receipt records; and copies of all of its inspection reports, monitoring data, and disposal arrangements of rejected or removed loads.
-Such reports shall be prepared and sent to the County on a quarterly basis.
+Such reports shall be prepared and available to the County on a quarterly basis.

 4.2.
 Information Sessions.
 At the County’s request, but no more than monthly, Company shall meet with the Board County Administrator or its designee to discuss Landfill operations, compliance issues or reports, complaints, resolutions, and other matters requested by the BoardCounty.
-The Company shall meet with the Landfill Liaison as frequently as reasonably necessary for the Landfill Liaison to perform his or her duties, as set forth herein.

 4.3.
 Notices of Violation.
-Company shall, within five (5) Business Days of receipt, notify the County in writing of any notice of violation (or similar notice) it receives arising from operation of the Landfill.
+Company shall, within fifteen (15) Business Days of receipt, notify the County in writing of any notice of violation (or similar notice) it receives arising from operation of the Landfill.
 Subject to any reasonable challenge or appeal, Company shall immediately take steps to comply with any such notice of violation.

 4.4.
 Annual CertificateReport.
-Company shall prepare and issue to the County an annual certificate report of its Landfill operations showing annual tonnages of Waste received at the Landfill, and receipts issued by Company.
-Company shall deliver such certificate report to the County no later than March 1 of each year.
+Company shall prepare and issue an annual certificate report of its Landfill operations showing annual tonnages of Waste received at the Landfill, and receipts issued by Company.
+Company shall make available such certificate report to the County no later than March 1 of each year.
 The County will hold in confidence and not disclose nor use any such information furnished or disclosed to it without the express written approval of Company, treating such information in the quarterly reports and annual certificate report with the same degree of care and confidentiality with which it treats its own proprietary information.
 However, such information may be subject to the Freedom of Information Act (“FOIA”), and the County shall not be in breach of this Section 4.4 in the event the County discloses such information in connection with any such FOIA request.

-16